 - 2002 Eran Socher, MSc, A Three-dimensional Chat Room System

 I am always looking for motivated DPhil/PhD or Masters students to join my group.
 Please get in touch if you have an interest in

 - GPU programming

 Here is a 3D reconstruction of an abdominal CT scan.
 It features the rib cage, liver, kidneys, spleen, blood vessels and a renal tumour.

 - 3D printing

 - Constructive Solid Geometry (CSG)

 - Molecular modelling

-Dr Irina Voiculescu has been a Lecturer at the Oxford University Department of Computer Science since 1999.
-She obtained her PhD at the University of Bath, for research in Constructive Solid Geometry (CSG).
-She contributed to the development of the geometric modelling software svLis through the application of polynomial root finding methods.
+I have been a Lecturer in the Department of Computer Science at Oxford since 1999.
+I obtained my PhD at the University of Bath, for research in Constructive Solid Geometry (CSG).
+I contributed to the development of the geometric modelling software svLis through the application of polynomial root finding methods.

-As part of the Spatial Reasoning research group at Oxford she has been conducting research in the areas of molecular modelling (protein docking), medical imaging (CT scan analysis) and polynomial root finding (interval arithmetic).
-She is interested in other aspects of geometric modelling such as as applications of multivariate polynomial forms in geometry, Bernstein-form polynomials and generalized Newton-like methods.
+As part of the Spatial Reasoning research group at Oxford I have been conducting research in the areas of molecular modelling (protein docking), medical imaging (CT and MRI scan analysis) and polynomial root finding (interval arithmetic).
+I am interested in other aspects of geometric modelling such as as applications of multivariate polynomial forms in geometry, Bernstein-form polynomials and generalized Newton-like methods.